Smoothness Errors in Dynamics Models and How to Avoid Them: Unitary Convolution Constraint Relaxation

 \begin{corollary}[Corollary to \cref{prop:rq_preserved}] Given a mesh $\mathcal{M}$ with normalized adjacency matrix $\mathbf{\tilde{A}} = \mathbf{D^{-1/2}}(\mathcal{W} \odot \mathbf{A})\mathbf{D^{-1/2}}$ that satisfies \cref{ass:assumption}, the mesh Rayleigh quotient is invariant under normalized unitary or orthogonal graph convolution, i.e. $R_{\mathcal{M}} (\mathbf{X}) = R_\mathcal{M} (f_{\rm UniMeshConv} (\mathbf{X}))$ where $f_{\rm UniMeshConv}$ is either separable or Lie. \end{corollary}

-\paragraph{Relaxed Unitary Mesh Convolution.} We create a network architecture by coupling the encoder-decoder relaxation (\cref{sec:encoder_decoder}) with Lie unitary mesh convolution in \cref{eq:mlie}.
+\paragraph{Relaxed Unitary Mesh Convolution.} We create a network architecture by coupling the compositional smoothness-breaking relaxation (\cref{sec:encoder_decoder}) with Lie unitary mesh convolution in \cref{eq:mlie}.
 Concretely, nodes are first zero padded.
-An encoder $E^{(k)}$ (\cref{eq:encoder}) is constructed from $k$ layers of Lie unitary mesh convolution (\cref{eq:mlie}), and a MLP or GCN decoder layer $D$ maps to the target.
+The smoothness-preserving block $P^{(k)}$ (\cref{eq:encoder}) is constructed from $k$ layers of Lie unitary mesh convolution (\cref{eq:mlie}), and a MLP or GCN smoothness-breaking block $B$ maps to the target.
 We name our relaxed model \ours{}. \ours{} uses the norm preserving GroupSort activation from \citet{anil2019sorting} to introduce nonlinearity. \ours{} also uses \textit{orthogonal} weights, since our modeling tasks on meshes in \cref{sec:experiments} are real valued.